OpenEvalProject/evals/manuscripts/elife-67822/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/67822/elife-67822-fig3-v2.jpg)

-**Figure 3.:** 1-driven expression of Cre/tdTomato in the CeA.(A) Visualization of CRF using immunofluorescent labeling (green) in a rat carrying the CRF1-Cre2aTom transgene (red) reveals minimal cellular expression of CRF1 in the lateral central nucleus of the amygdala (CeAl) where CRF is highly abundant.
+**Figure 3.:** (A) Visualization of CRF using immunofluorescent labeling (green) in a rat carrying the CRF1-Cre2aTom transgene (red) reveals minimal cellular expression of CRF1 in the lateral central nucleus of the amygdala (CeAl) where CRF is highly abundant.
 This discrepancy in CRF localization compared to CRF1 expression is consistent with previous reports of CRF1 expression in both rat and mouse.
 In contrast to the CeAl, the medial central nucleus of the amygdala (CeAm) contains many CRF1+ neurons (reported by the CRF1-Cre2Atom transgene), in contact with puncta positive for CRF peptide.
 (B) High-resolution images from the boxed regions of CeAl and CeAm in panel A. CRF staining is dense in both the CeAl and CeAm (top panels); however, cellular expression of the CRF1-Cre2aTom transgene is low in the CeAl, while many neurons in the CeAm are positive for CRF1 expression (middle panels).
 Merged images (lower panels) display the coincident staining of CRF1+neurons with CRF puncta in the CeAm, suggesting that stress driven CRF release directly signals to CRF1+ neurons in the CeAm to modulate neural excitability to influence the output of CeAm neurons.
 LA – lateral amygdala, BLA – basolateral amygdala.

-## Electrophysiological characterization of CeA CRF1-Cre-tdTomato neurons
+### Electrophysiological characterization of CeA CRF1-Cre-tdTomato neurons

-## Membrane properties and inhibitory transmission
+#### Membrane properties and inhibitory transmission

 tdTomato+ CRF1+ neurons were identified and differentiated from unlabeled CeA neurons using fluorescent optics and brief ( < 2 s) episcopic illumination in slices from adult male and female CRF1-Cre-tdTomato rats.
 Consistent with our immunohistochemical studies (Figure 3), the majority of CRF1+ neurons were observed in the medial subnucleus of the CeA (CeAm) and this region was targeted for recordings.
 Passive membrane properties were determined during online voltage-clamp recordings using a 10 mV pulse delivered after break-in and stabilization.
 The resting membrane potential was determined online after breaking into the cell using the zero current (I = 0) recording configuration.
 No differences were observed between male and female membrane properties including membrane capacitance, membrane resistance, decay time constant, or resting membrane potential (Figure 4A).
 CRF1+ CeA neurons were then placed in current clamp configuration and a depolarizing step protocol was conducted to allow cell-typing based on previously described firing properties (Chieng et al., 2006; Herman and Roberto, 2016).
 The majority of CRF1+ CeA neurons were of the low-threshold bursting type (Figure 4B).
 Voltage-clamp recordings of pharmacologically-isolated GABAA receptor-mediated spontaneous inhibitory postsynaptic currents (sIPSCs) revealed that CRF1+ neurons are under a significant amount of phasic inhibition (Figure 4C) with no significant sex differences in sIPSC frequency (Figure 4D, left) or sIPSC amplitude (Figure 4D, right).These data indicate that male and female CRF1+ CeA neurons have similar basal membrane properties and are under similar levels of basal inhibitory transmission.

 ![Figure 4.](https://cdn.elifesciences.org/articles/67822/elife-67822-fig4-v2.jpg)

-**Figure 4.:** 1-Cre-tdTomato neurons.(A) Basal membrane properties (Membrane Capacitance, Cm; Membrane Resistance, Rm; Decay Constant, Tau; Membrane Potential, Vm) from male and female CRF1+ CeAm neurons.
+**Figure 4.:** (A) Basal membrane properties (Membrane Capacitance, Cm; Membrane Resistance, Rm; Decay Constant, Tau; Membrane Potential, Vm) from male and female CRF1+ CeAm neurons.
 (B) Representative current-evoked spiking properties from male (top) and female (bottom) CRF1+ CeAm neurons.
 (C) Basal spontaneous inhibitory postsynaptic currents (sIPSCs) from male (top) and female (bottom) CRF1+ CeAm neurons (right).
 Inset: representative fluorescent (left) and infrared differential interference contract (IR-DIC, right) image of a CRF1+ CeAm neuron targeted for recording.
 Scale bar = 20 μm.
 (D) Average sIPSC frequency (left) and sIPSC amplitude (right) from male and female CRF1+ CeAm neurons.
 Raw data are available in Source Data File 1.

-## CRF sensitivity
+#### CRF sensitivity

 Spontaneous firing activity was recorded in CRF1+ CeA neurons from male and female CRF1-Cre-tdTomato rats using the cell-attached configuration.
 After a stable baseline period of regular firing was established, CRF (200 nM) was focally applied and the firing activity was recorded for a sustained application period of 7–12 min.
 CRF1+ CeA neurons from male rats had an average baseline firing rate of 2.1 ± 0.5 Hz and focal application of CRF significantly increased the firing activity to 3.4 ± 0.7 Hz (t = 3.5, p = 0.011; Figure 5A and C).
 CRF1+ CeA neurons from female rats had an average baseline firing rate of 0.8 ± 0.2 Hz and focal application of CRF significantly increased the firing activity to 1.3 ± 0.3 Hz (t = 3.1, p = 0.016 by paired t-test; Figure 5B and D).
 When firing activity was normalized to baseline values, CRF application significantly increased firing in CRF1+ CeA neurons from male rats to 192.3% ± 25.6% of Control (t = 3.6, p = 0.009; Figure 5E) and significantly increased firing in CRF1+ CeA neurons from female rats to 166.5% ± 13.9% of Control (t = 4.8, p = 0.002; Figure 5E) with no significant difference in the change in firing in response to CRF between male and female CRF1+ neurons.

 ![Figure 5.](https://cdn.elifesciences.org/articles/67822/elife-67822-fig5-v2.jpg)

-**Figure 5.:** 1-Cre-tdTomato neurons.(A) Representative cell-attached recording of spontaneous firing activity in a CRF1+ CeAm neuron from a male CRF1-Cre-tdTomato rat before and during CRF (200 nM) application.
+**Figure 5.:** (A) Representative cell-attached recording of spontaneous firing activity in a CRF1+ CeAm neuron from a male CRF1-Cre-tdTomato rat before and during CRF (200 nM) application.
 (B) Representative cell-attached recording of spontaneous firing activity in a CRF1+ CeAm neuron from a female CRF1-Cre-tdTomato rat before and during CRF (200 nM) application.
 (C) Summary of changes in spontaneous firing activity with CRF application in CRF1+ CeAm neurons from male CRF1-Cre-tdTomato rats.*p < 0.05 by paired t-test.
 (D) Summary of changes in spontaneous firing activity with CRF application in CRF1+ CeAm neurons from female CRF1-Cre-tdTomato rats.*p < 0.05 by paired t-test.
 (E) Normalized change in firing activity in CRF1+ CeAm neurons from male and female CRF1-Cre-tdTomato rats.*p < 0.05 by one-sample t-test.
 Raw data are available in Source Data File 1.

 Targeting of Cre-dependent Gq-DREADDs to the CeA increases c-Fos+ CRF1-Cre-tdTomato cells and CeA CRF1-Cre-tdTomato cell activity following CNO treatment c-Fos immunohistochemistry: Four weeks after CRF1-Cre-tdTomato male and female rats were given intra-CeA microinjections of AAV8-hSyn-DIO-HA-hM3D(Gq)-IRES-mCitrine (Active Virus) or AAV5-hSyn-DIO-EGFP (Control Virus), rats were given an injection (i.p.) of CNO (4 mg/kg) and were sacrificed 90 min later.
 Brain sections containing the CeA were processed for c-Fos immunohistochemistry and the number of c-Fos+ tdTomato cells were quantified.
 An overwhelming majority of tdTomato cells were located in the CeAm as shown above (Figure 3).
 Therefore, quantification of c-Fos and tdTomato cells was focused on this subregion.
 We found that rats in the active virus group had a higher percentage of c-Fos+ tdTomato cells than rats in the control virus group (t = 7.1, p < 0.001; Figure 6A and B).

 ![Figure 6.](https://cdn.elifesciences.org/articles/67822/elife-67822-fig6-v2.jpg)

-**Figure 6.:** 1-Cre-tdTomato neurons.(A) Representative images of CRF1-Cre-tdTomato cells (red) and c-Fos immunostaining (white) in CeAm of rats that were given intra-CeA microinjections of AAV8-hSyn-DIO-HA-hM3D(Gq)-IRES-mCitrine (active virus) or AAV5-hSyn-DIO-EGFP (control virus).
+**Figure 6.:** (A) Representative images of CRF1-Cre-tdTomato cells (red) and c-Fos immunostaining (white) in CeAm of rats that were given intra-CeA microinjections of AAV8-hSyn-DIO-HA-hM3D(Gq)-IRES-mCitrine (active virus) or AAV5-hSyn-DIO-EGFP (control virus).
 Scale bar: 50 µm.
 (B) CNO treatment 90 min before sacrifice increased the percentage of c-Fos+ tdTomato cells in CeAm of rats that were given active virus compared to rats that were given control virus microinjections. *p < 0.05.
 (C) Representative whole-cell current clamp recording of membrane potential and firing activity in a CRF1+ CeAm neuron from a male CRF1-Cre-tdTomato rat before and during CNO (10 μM) application.
 (D) Summary of the change in membrane potential (left) and action potentials (right) in male CRF1+ CeAm neurons after CNO application. *p < 0.05 by paired t-test.
 (E) Representative whole-cell current clamp recording of membrane potential and firing activity in a CRF1+ CeAm neuron from a female CRF1-Cre-tdTomato rat before and during CNO (10 μM) application.
 (D) Summary of the change in membrane potential (left) and action potentials (right) in female CRF1+ CeAm neurons after CNO application. *p < 0.05 by paired t-test.
 Raw data are available in Source Data File 1.

-## Slice electrophysiology
+#### Slice electrophysiology

 Coronal sections containing the CeA were prepared from male and female CRF1-Cre-tdTomato rats > 4 weeks after rats were given intra-CeA microinjections of AAV8-hSyn-DIO-HA-hM3D(Gq)-IRES-mCitrine. tdTomato+ and mCitrine+ neurons were identified by brief episcopic illumination using fluorescent optics and positively-identified neurons were targeted for recording in whole-cell current clamp configuration to measure changes in resting membrane potential and spontaneous firing.
 CNO (10 μM) significantly increased membrane potential and number of action potentials in both male (t = 4.3, p = 0.002; t = 2.6, p = 0.030, respectively; Figure 6C and D) and in female CRF1+ mCitrine+ neurons in the CeA (t = 3.2, p = 0.016; t = 3.6, p = 0.006, respectively; Figure 6E and F), suggesting that hM3D(Gq) receptor expression was functional and could be stimulated by CNO application with no sex differences in expression or agonist sensitivity.

-## Chemogenetic stimulation of CeA CRF1-Cre-tdTomato cells increases mechanical nociception and anxiety-like behaviors
+### Chemogenetic stimulation of CeA CRF1-Cre-tdTomato cells increases mechanical nociception and anxiety-like behaviors

 Rats were given intra-CeA microinjections of a viral vector for Cre-dependent expression of Gq-DREADD receptors (AAV8-hSyn-DIO-HA-hM3D(Gq)-IRES-mCitrine) or control fluorophore (AAV5-hSyn-DIO-EGFP) (Figure 7A).
 Behavioral procedures began ≥4 weeks later (Figure 7B).

 ![Figure 7.](https://cdn.elifesciences.org/articles/67822/elife-67822-fig7-v2.jpg)

-**Figure 7.:** 1-Cre-tdTomato neurons on nociception and anxiety-like behaviors.(A) Representative image of AAV8-hSyn-DIO-HA-hM3D(Gq)-IRES-mCitrine expression (green) in the CeA.
+**Figure 7.:** (A) Representative image of AAV8-hSyn-DIO-HA-hM3D(Gq)-IRES-mCitrine expression (green) in the CeA.
 Scale bar: 500 µm.
 BLA: basolateral amygdala, Opt: optic tract.
 (B) Timeline of experimental procedures.
 (C) CNO treatment decreased paw withdrawal thresholds in the Von Frey test of mechanical nociception in rats that were given intra-CeA hM3D(Gq) virus microinjections.
 There were no effects of treatment on paw withdrawal thresholds in the EGFP control group.
 (D) CNO treatment had no effects on paw withdrawal latencies in either the hM3D(Gq) or EGFP groups in the Hargreaves test of thermal nociception.
 (E) CNO treatment decreased the percent time spent in open arms in the EPM test in the hM3D(Gq) group, but had no effect in the EGFP group.
 (F) CNO treatment decreased the percent time spent in the center of the arena in the OF test in the hM3D(Gq) group, but had no effect in the EGFP group.
 (G) CNO treatment had no effect on percent time spent in the light box in the LD test. *p < 0.05.
 Raw data are available in Source Data File 2. iCre and Crhr1 mRNA are highly co-expressed in BLA.

-## Nociception
+#### Nociception

 In the Von Frey test of mechanical nociception, CNO treatment decreased paw withdrawal thresholds in rats that have hM3D(Gq) expression targeted to CeA CRF1+ cells [repeated measures ANOVA; test x treatment interaction (F1,13 = 14.0, p = 0.002)].
 There was a significant effect of test within the CNO group only [(F1,7 = 38.0, p < 0.001)], suggesting that chemogenetic stimulation of CeA CRF1+ cells increases mechanical sensitivity.
 CNO treatment had no effect on paw withdrawal thresholds in rats that received the control EGFP fluorophore (Figure 7C).
 In the Hargreaves test of thermal nociception, CNO did not affect paw withdrawal latencies in either the hM3D(Gq) or control EGFP groups (Figure 7D).

-## Anxiety-like behaviors
+#### Anxiety-like behaviors

 In the EPM test, in the hM3D(Gq) group, rats that were given CNO treatment had lower open arms time compared to rats that were given vehicle treatment (t-test; t = 2.6, p = 0.022), suggesting that chemogenetic stimulation of CeA CRF1+ cells increases anxiety-like behavior on the EPM.
 Control EGFP virus rats did not show differences in open arms times after CNO treatment (Figure 7E).
 One rat in the hM3D(Gq) group that was given vehicle injection fell off the maze >3 times and was therefore excluded from analysis.
 In the OF field test, hM3D(Gq) rats that were given CNO treatment spent less time in the center of the arena compared to rats that were given vehicle treatment (t-test; t = 3.3, p = 0.006), suggesting that chemogenetic stimulation of CeA CRF1+ cells increases anxiety-like behavior in the OF.
 EGFP control rats did not show differences in time spent in the center of the arena after CNO treatment (Figure 7F).
 In the LD test, CNO treatment did not produce differences in time spent in the light box in either hM3D(Gq) or EGFP control groups (Figure 7G).
 There were also no differences in latency to enter the light box (data not shown; 20.14 ± 5.63 s, 29.38 ± 10.42 s, 23.00 ± 3.94 s, and 16.17 ± 4.48 s, respectively, for rats in hM3D(Gq) – Veh, hM3D(Gq) – CNO, EGFP – Veh, and EGFP Virus – CNO groups).